ayansaiyad5/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
 This is my Blood Bank Management System project.
-Author - Ayan Saiyad  &nbsp; &nbsp;
+Author - Ayan Saiyad  &nbsp;
+Technologies used:  HTML5, CSS3, PHP and MySQL.  &nbsp;
+## Requirements
+  - PHP 5.3 or higher.
+  - MySQL 5.6 or higher for spatial features in MySQL.
+  - XAMPP or WAMP server for localhost.
+ &nbsp;
  ## Admin Login Id
  ### Email: admin@gmail.com